Cloud Run is a managed compute platform that lets you run containers directly on top of Google's scalable infrastructure.

 A Cloud Run service provides you with the infrastructure required to run a reliable HTTPS endpoint.
 Your responsibility is to make sure your code listens on a TCP port and handles HTTP requests.

 Standard service features include:

 - Unique HTTPS endpoint for every service

 - Every Cloud Run service is provided with an HTTPS endpoint on a unique subdomain of the

 *.run.appdomain – and you can configure custom domains as well.
 Cloud Run manages TLS for you, and includes support for WebSockets, HTTP/2 (end-to-end), and gRPC (end-to-end).

 - Fast request-based auto scaling

 - Cloud Run is built to rapidly scale out to handle all incoming requests.
-A service can rapidly scale up to one thousand container instances, or even more if you request a quota increase.
+A service can rapidly scale out to one thousand instances, or even more if you request a quota increase.
 If demand decreases, Cloud Run removes idle containers.
 If you're concerned about costs or overloading downstream systems, you can limit the maximum number of instances.

 - Built-in traffic management

 - Every deployment creates a new immutable revision.
 You can route incoming traffic to the latest revision, roll back to a previous revision, or split traffic to multiple revisions at the same time, to perform a gradual rollout.
 This is useful if you want to reduce the risk of deploying a new revision.
 You can start with sending 1% of requests to a new revision, and increase that percentage while monitoring telemetry.